Key Takeaways

 How to Achieve a Customer Churn Goal

 Sales teams are the first line of defense in customer churn.
-By thoroughly qualifying leads before wasting the time and resources to win them over, you can increase your odds of landing customers who will stick around for years to come.
+Qualify leads thoroughly to ensure customers are the right fit for long-term retention before wasting time and resources to win them over.

-Many factors impact your customer lifetime value, such as prospecting, qualification, upselling and cross-selling, and retention.
+Increasing CLV can significantly impact revenue.
+Many factors influence your CLV, such as prospecting, qualification, upselling and cross-selling, and retention.
 So, if your CLV is lower than it should be, you need to figure out what’s impacting it the most and set a goal (or two) to improve.
-Here’s an example of an annual sales goal:
+Here’s an example:

-Boost our customer lifetime value to $3,000 over the next 12 months by decreasing our customer acquisition cost (through better lead qualification) and aggressively pursuing cross-selling opportunities.
+Boost our customer lifetime value to $3,000 over the next 12 months by lowering our customer acquisition cost (through better lead qualification) and aggressively pursuing cross-sell opportunities.

 Customer’s Average Transaction Amount x Number of Transactions Per Year x Number of Years With Your Business = CLV

-Keep in mind that if you want an accurate picture of several (or many) customers, you will need to do the same calculation for each one — and that can take a while.
+Remember that if you want an accurate picture of several (or many) customers, you must do the same calculation for each one — which can take a while.

 How to Achieve a CLV Goal

-This will probably come as no surprise, but customer lifetime value boils down to a few simple things — the amount of money your customers spend with you every year and the amount of time they stick around.
-So if you want to boost your CLV, you should choose an important activity that will boost your customer retention rate, increase their spending, or both.
+Customer lifetime value boils down to a few simple things — the amount of money your customers spend with you every year and the amount of time they stick around.
+Returning customers spend 67% more than new customers, so focus on improving retention and increasing annual spend per customer to grow CLV.

-The longer it takes to convert a lead into a customer, the more money it costs you in ad spending, customer outreach campaigns, and employee time.
+Acquiring a new customer can cost 5-25 times more than retaining an existing customer.
+The longer it takes to convert a lead into a customer, the more money you spend on ads, customer outreach campaigns, and employee time.
 To decrease your CAC, you need to set sales goals to streamline and optimize your sales process, like so:

-Slash our CAC by 15% next month by adding more potential entry points into our sales funnel that would eliminate redundancies and wasted time.
+Reduce CAC by 15% next month by adding more entry points to our sales funnel, which would eliminate redundancies and wasted time.

 How to Calculate Customer Acquisition Cost

-CAC is one of the most well-known KPIs out there for sales and marketing teams.
+CAC is one of the most well-known sales KPIs for sales and marketing teams.
 Here’s a quick refresher on how to calculate it:

 Total Cost to Acquire Customers (from certain campaign or time period) ÷ Total Number of Customers Acquired = CAC

 You can also compare this number with the CLV to see if you’re earning or losing money by acquiring customers.
-Just make sure you consider the amount of time they’ve been your customer.
+Just make sure you consider how long they’ve been your customer.

 How to Achieve a CAC Goal

-Achieving a CAC goal is tricky, since there are so many factors involved.
-But a few ways you can move closer to reaching it include using less expensive (but more skilled) methods to win customers, making sure your product matches your customer’s needs and situation, and optimizing your sales processes.
+Achieving a CAC goal is tricky since so many factors are involved.
+However, a few ways you can move closer to reaching it include:

 Time is money.
 The longer you spend trying to close a deal, the fewer opportunities you can create and capitalize on.
 On the flip side, the more streamlined your sales cycle is, the fewer opportunity costs you have to deal with.
 Here’s a goal you might set to accelerate your time to close: